aws/aws-parallelcluster/docs/configuration.rst

 pre_install
 """""""""""
-URL to a preinstall script.
-This is executed before any of the boot_as_* scripts are run
+URL to a preinstall script that is executed before any of the boot_as_* scripts are run.

-This only gets executed on the master node when using awsbatch as your scheduler.
+When using awsbatch as the scheduler, the preinstall script is only executed on the master node.

 Can be specified in "http://hostname/path/to/script.sh" or "s3://bucketname/path/to/script.sh" format.